yuliskov/SmartTube/README.md

 ### Q: Can the search page be improved?

 A: It can be, but it takes someone to do it, similar to the above FAQ-entry.
-SmartTubeNext is following Google's officially recommended design/template for TV apps and is using the official, preinstalled Android TV keyboard.
+SmartTube is following Google's officially recommended design/template for TV apps and is using the official, preinstalled Android TV keyboard.
 Sadly, Google did a really bad job regarding the search page and keyboard.
-Maybe a future SmartTubeNext update can add an embedded keyboard, similar to the original YouTube or other major Android TV apps.
+Maybe a future SmartTube update can add an embedded keyboard, similar to the original YouTube or other major Android TV apps.
 Maybe it can improve the looks to be as good or better than in the official YouTube app.
 But for now, it is the way it is due to lack of time and due to Google's official recommendations being bad.

 ### Q: Can I install this on a Samsung Tizen TV / LG webOS TV / Roku / iOS / toaster?